loda-lang/loda-programs/programs/oeis/list3.md

 * [A313110](http://oeis.org/A313110) ([L18 program](A313110.asm)): Coordination sequence Gal.3.13.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313115](http://oeis.org/A313115) ([L19 program](A313115.asm)): Coordination sequence Gal.4.43.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313116](http://oeis.org/A313116) ([L23 program](A313116.asm)): Coordination sequence Gal.5.116.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A313117](http://oeis.org/A313117) ([L27 program](A313117.asm)): Coordination sequence Gal.6.134.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313280](http://oeis.org/A313280) ([L11 program](A313280.asm)): Coordination sequence Gal.3.15.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313474](http://oeis.org/A313474) ([L26 program](A313474.asm)): Coordination sequence Gal.6.118.6 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313475](http://oeis.org/A313475) ([L29 program](A313475.asm)): Coordination sequence Gal.6.119.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.